Not all solar installers work to the same quality standards, and fewer still operate reliable post-installation service and maintenance departments.

-You’d be surprised how often our service team is called out to inspect rooftop solar systems that are underperforming thanks to poor installation practices or neglected maintenance.
+At Sun Valley Solar, our service team is frequently called out to inspect and repair underperforming systems installed by unqualified solar companies.
 To make the problem even more frustrating for the homeowner, the vast majority of these systems were designed and installed by solar companies that are no longer in business.
+We refer to them as orphaned systems.

 Like every young industry, solar has some questionable actors who don’t always operate in the best interest of their customers.
 Fortunately, most of these teams don’t manage to outlive their poor reputations and shoddy quality.